 Dried Dill Weed

 Pour at least three tablespoons of olive oil into the bottom of a Dutch oven over medium high heat.
-Chop onion and cook in oil until soft (you can add some salt at this time to release moisture and to speed up browning).
-If you are using stock, don’t use very much (or none at all) to prevent over-salting.
-You can always correct later).
-Chop mushrooms (whatever size you prefer) and add to pot.
-When browned and reduced in size, cut up butter into the pot.
+Chop onion and cook in oil until soft (you can add some salt at this time to release moisture).
+Cut up butter into the pot.
 Sprinkle flour on top and stir until thoroughly blended.
-Keep mixing and stirring for at least 5 minutes over medium to medium-high heat (a few minutes longer is fine as long as you keep the mixture moving) to eliminate any flour taste (don’t let it burn).
+Keep mixing and stirring for 4-5 minutes over medium to medium-high heat (a few minutes longer is fine as long as you keep the mixture moving) to eliminate any flour taste (don’t let it burn).

 Pour in chicken broth (or stock) and stir.
 It will be quite thick.
 Add any seasoning you would like from the list (and, of course, omit any of mine and add your own favorites) and stir thoroughly.
 Cut carrots and celery into bite-size pieces (chop up the tops of the celery if you have them) and add to the pot.
 Follow with washed potatoes, cut into small cubes (leave skin on).
-Add half and half and/or milk (I use whole milk and half and half combination, so it’s pretty rich) a little at a time (if it’s cold) and stir after each addition.
-Add as much as you would like (I add about a quart to a quart and a half total) to make the quantity you desire.
+Add mushrooms chopped to desired size.
+Add warmed half and half and/or milk (I use whole milk and half and half combination, so it’s pretty rich) a little at a time and stir after each addition.
+Add as much as you would like (I use about a quart to a quart and a half of milk total) to make the quantity you desire.
 At this point, I usually add two cups of frozen corn (more or less to your liking).
 If you use low-sodium broth, you can correct the salt, and if you use stock no correction may be needed.
 Cover and simmer for approximately 30-45 minutes (start checking for doneness of vegetables to your liking at the 20- to 30-minute point).
 Check seasonings.

 The last time I made this chowder, I used a lot of leftover celery hearts and leafy tops (chopped up), which probably measured at least three cups.
 The taste of celery was obvious (which we all liked), and the addition of the tops seemed to give the chowder a sweeter taste.